 Our adolescent weight loss plans are customized to your child, based on a complex, but proven system that has shown success on thousands of patients.

-Weight Loss For Adolescents
+Weight Loss For Adolescents Ages 12 and Up

 Dr. Michael Nusbaum and our medical staff at Nusbaum Medical Centers of New Jersey are leaders in weight loss for adolescents and weight loss for children in NJ.
 For over 25 years, our highly-trained weight loss team has worked with children who struggle with their weight and have successfully treated children who have since changed paths, made lifestyle changes and have lost significant weight with our youth medical weight loss system.
 Dr. Nusbaum is a world leader in teenage weight loss and he has discussed adolescent weight loss with Dr. Oz, Health.com, Readers Digest, NJ Biz, and many other media outlets over the years.